elo-enterprises/k8s-tools/README.md

 **Experimenting with private registries** might start with [compose-managed tags](https://docs.docker.com/reference/cli/docker/compose/push/) and a [local caching docker registry](https://docs.docker.com/docker-hub/mirror/)**, or you can push to a [k3d registry](https://k3d.io/v5.2.0/usage/registries/).
 To use private, locally built images without a registry, see [`k3d image import`](https://k3d.io/v5.3.0/usage/commands/k3d_image_import/), or the equivalent [kind load](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).

 **Extending the make/compose technique to completely different automation tasks is straightforward,** as long as you stick to the layout.
-For example substituing `k8s-tools.yml` for a new `iac-tools.yml` compose file that bundles together containers that package different versions of terraform, cloudformation, google/azure/databricks CLIs, etc.  Then `Makefile.compose.mk` and `compose.import` generate targets as usual.
+For example substituing `k8s-tools.yml` for a new `iac-tools.yml` compose file that bundles together containers that package different versions of terraform, cloudformation, google/azure/databricks CLIs, etc.  Then `compose.mk` and `compose.import` generate targets as usual.
 If necessary a new file `Makefile.iac.mk` can add a minimal interface for working with those containers.
 These things together are basically an automation library, and it's up to individual projects to decide how to combine and drive the pieces.

  ----------------------------------------------